 Gas Heaters have drain plugs on each side.

-Solar pool heaters should have a union or a drain cap that can be removed to drain the water or blow air through the solar panels.
+Solar pool heaters should have a union or a drain cap that can be removed to drain water or blow air thru the solar panels.

 Heat Pumps can be without drain plugs.
-Such pool heat pumps can be drained by loosening the union connectors and tipping the unit.
+Drain by loosening the union connectors and tipping the unit.

 Chlorinators or Purifiers have 1 drain plug.